 The establishment and evolution of the Commonwealth Association

 The Commonwealth Association (CA), an alumni organisation of the Commonwealth with wide-ranging skills and influence, was formally launched on 8 June 2001 at the premises of the Royal Commonwealth Society, London.
 The Association’s primary aims are to stay engaged with the Commonwealth in order to support and foster its values and objectives and also to provide a social forum for former Commonwealth colleagues.
-Prior the establishment of the Association, there was no structured platform to facilitate such engagement and communication.
+Prior to the establishment of the Association, there was no structured platform to facilitate such engagement and communication.
 Background information about the Association’s establishment and its evolution are elaborated below.

 Background